ezyy-cloud/gringo/server/README.md

-# GringoX Server
+# Gringo Server

-The backend server component of the GringoX social networking application, built with Express, MongoDB, and Socket.IO for real-time communication.
+The backend server component of the Gringo social networking application, built with Express, MongoDB, and Socket.IO for real-time communication.

 ## Features